kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         Cleaning up temp directory /opt/dcos_install_tmp

     **Tip:** For a detailed view, you can add append log level debug (`-l debug`) to your command.
-For example `sudo bash dcos_generate_config.sh --deploy -l debug`.
+For example `sudo bash dcos_generate_config.ee.sh --deploy -l debug`.

-6. Run the DCOS diagnostic script to verify that services are up and running.
+4. Run the DCOS diagnostic script to verify that services are up and running.

-        $ sudo bash dcos_generate_config.sh --postflight
+        $ sudo bash dcos_generate_config.ee.sh --postflight

     **Tip:** For a detailed view, you can add append log level debug (`-l debug`) to your command.
-For example `sudo bash dcos_generate_config.sh --postflight -l debug`.
+For example `sudo bash dcos_generate_config.ee.sh --postflight -l debug`.

-7. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.
+5. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.

     **Tip:** This process can take about 10 minutes.
 During this time you will see the Master nodes become visible on the Exhibitor consoles and come online, eventually showing a green light.